Terms of Service

 6.8.
 Fails to make timely payments as required under an Agreement.

-7.2.The Failed payment of any fees owed within 5 Working Days after the Event may qualify for an overdue fee for an additional administration charge to be added to the Full Fee after the 5 Working Day period and may result in legal action after 10 Working Days of the failed payment.
+7.2.The Failed payment of any fees owed within 10 Working Days after the due date will qualify for a late payment charge to be added to each invoice separately and may result in legal action after 60 calendar days of the failed payment.

-7.4.
-The Service Provider reserves the right to change the fees and/or these Terms from time to time, provided that no change shall be retrospective.
+7.7.
+The Service Provider reserves the right to change the fees and/or the terms of the Agreement from time to time, provided that no change shall be retrospective.

 - Notices and Contact Details

 8.1.Notices must be given in writing.
 Notice shall be deemed effectively served: